gbabiars/gbabiars.github.io/source/_posts/2013-06-16-reusable-formatting-using-ember-handlebars-helpers.markdown

     });
 {% endcodeblock %}

 For each post and user we have two dates.
 We want to render these dates in our templates.

+### Let's Update our Models

-We could easily created computed properties on the model, such as:
+Before we jump into helpers, let's handle the formatting within our models.
+We can create computed properties on the model, such as:

 {% codeblock lang:js %}
 	createdAtPrettyFormat: function() {
         return moment(this.get('createdAt')).format('MMM Do YYYY h:mm A');
     }.property('createdAt')
 {% endcodeblock %}

-but we'd quickly have issues.
+but we'd quickly be duplicating our code.
 First, if we decide we want to have the same date formatted differently in different views (i.e. having it without the time on the posts list, but with on the post details) we would have to create a different computed property for each format.
 Secondly, we may have the same format for multiple dates and we would have to create different computed properties for each.

-### Helpers to the rescue
+### Helpers to the Rescue

 A better solution is to move the formatting to a Handlebars helper.
 For this example we are going to create two different helpers, one for relative dates and one for the full formatted date.
 First we need to register our helpers:
 {% codeblock lang:js %}